echee/e360-workshop-js-types/RUNSHEET.md

 ## Step 4

-@ryan probably need some help fleshing out a type driven bit.
+@ryan, probably need some help fleshing out a type driven bit.

 ## Step 5

 You will need to checkout this branch:`git checkout step-5`

-So I think we will have covered Flow, a fair bit, there is another type
+Moving on from Flow, we will take a look at Typescript.

+In the branch you've pulled, you will need to `npm install` the deps, which should will be the equivalent of:
+`npm install --save typescript @types/node @types/react @types/react-dom @types/jest`

 Additional Resources: